guibar64/polypbren/docs/index.rst

 Polypbren is a program that computes the renormalized parameters (renormalized charges and screening length) for dispersions of charged spherical particles with arbitrary size distributions.
 The surface charge of the colloids can be fixed or regulated by pH.
 The Poisson-Boltzmann Cell Model and Renormalized Jellium Model are implemented.
+This `paper <https://arxiv.org/abs/1807.09542>`_) details the calculations it was designed for.
-See the `References`_ for more information on the scientific part.
+See also the `References`_ for more information on the scientific part.

 .. contents::